Una Duval

-Una Harriet Ella Stratford Duval (28 January 1879 – 24 February 1975) was a British suffragette and marriage reformer.
-Her refusal to say "and obey" in her marriage vows made national news.
-She bought the painting of Christabel Pankhurst by the suffragist Ethel Wright which was later donated to the National Portrait Gallery.
+Una Harriet Ella Stratford Duval (28 January 1879 – 24 February 1975) was a British suffragette and marriage reformer, whose refusal to say "and obey" in her marriage vows made national news.
+She was imprisoned after taking part in a 1909 protest in Parliament Square.

 Early life

 Una was the debutante daughter of Commander Edward Stratford Dugdale and his wife, Harriet Ella Portman, who were both supporters of the suffrage movement.

-Una was educated at Cheltenham Ladies' College, and later in Hanover and Paris where she studied singing.
-She was niece of Arthur Peel, 1st Viscount Peel, Speaker of the House of Commons Her parents' household had five servants, and they had a holiday home near Aberdeen.
+Una was educated at Cheltenham Ladies' College, and later studied singing in Hanover and Paris.
+She was niece of Arthur Peel, 1st Viscount Peel, Speaker of the House of Commons.
+Her parents' household had five servants, and they had a holiday home near Aberdeen.

 Activism

+WSPU

 Una Dugdale campaigning at the Newcastle by-election, September 1908.

 Una Dugdale was introduced to the suffrage movement by Frank Rutter.
 In 1907 she first heard Christabel Pankhurst speaking in Hyde Park and from thence on toured the country with Mrs. Pankhurst raising political awareness and helping her in her work.
 In 1908 she began working with Helen Fraser in Aberdeen, where she addressed the (predominantly male) fisherfolk in Stonehaven.
 And she was pictured at the by-election in Newcastle in 1908 talking to voters (male) aiming to gain their support.

-One of her sisters, Marjorie 'Daisy' Dugdale (1884–1973) led the procession to welcome Emmeline and Christabel Pankhurst on their release from prison on 19 December 1908.
 On 24 February 1909 Una Dugdale was arrested in Parliament Square during a suffragette "raid" on the House of Commons.
 She remained in prison for one month.

 During 1909–1910 Dugdale joined Mrs. Pankhurst on her two Scottish tours.

+One of her sisters, Marjorie 'Daisy' Dugdale (1884–1973) led the procession to welcome Emmeline and Christabel Pankhurst on their release from prison on 19 December 1908.